Skip to content

 It is trivial to bypass browser-based form validation for experienced web developers.
 In-browser validation should be used only to give visitors fast feedback.
 Always use server-side validation as the primary way to check user input.

-Setting JavaScript validation rules for a field is achieved through the utilization of the setValidationRule() method.
-This method accepts a rule name and optional parameters to configure the validation behavior.
+To set JavaScript validation rules on a field, use the setValidationRule() method.
+This method accepts a rule name and an optional parameter to configure the validation behavior.

 // Results in: data-validate='{"maxlength": 10}'